kubedb/docs/docs/guides/mysql/upgrading/majorversion/group_replication.md

 {{< notice type="warning" message="Upgrading is an Enterprise feature of KubeDB.
 You must have KubeDB Enterprise operator installed to test this feature." >}}

-# Upgrade MySQL Group Replication
+# Upgrade major version of MySQL Group Replication

-This guide will show you how to use `KubeDB` enterprise operator to upgrade the version of `MySQL` Group Replication.
+This guide will show you how to use `KubeDB` enterprise operator to upgrade the major version of `MySQL` Group Replication.

 ## Before You Begin